51sec/goindex-theme-acrou/README.md

 This repository is forked from Achrou/goindex-theme-acrou.
 To make it better serve for my requirements, I made some small changes so it can show some customized information.
+Most of Readme.md content is coming from original author.
+If you would like to know more options for this project, please visit original author's repository.

 # GoIndex-theme-acrou
 Combining the power of [Cloudflare Workers](https://workers.cloudflare.com/) and [Google Drive](https://www.google.com/drive/) will allow you to index you files on the browser on Cloudflare Workers.

-[go2index/index.js](https://github.com/Aicirou/goindex-theme-acrou/go2index) is the content of the Workers script.
+[go2index/index.js](https://github.com/51sec/goindex-theme-acrou/go2index) is the content of the Workers script.

 This theme's goindex is currently based on [yanzai/goindex](https://github.com/yanzai/goindex/)